My son confessed something to my husband today.

 I have a million words, and I also have none.
 My prayer is simple- that we would filter it all through your word and objectively consider it.
 That we would apply your peace and also your convictions and make necessary changes.
 God, we are sorry for any misrepresentation of who you are or what you stand for, but God, we are thankful that you knew of all of these things and that no error means no blood, and no blood would be no salvation.
 God, I accept your sacrifice and all of the responsibility that comes with it.
+May your gospel shine through our sin, and our response be of surrender and not of shame.
 Give us the capacity and give it for your glory and not our own.
 Thank you, God, for new mercies every morning, for second chances and seventh ones.
 Thank you, God, for you.

 Be it so, So be it